KasparEtter/ef1p/pages/email/email.md

 ### Domain authentication

-Historically, the sender of an email was not authenticated:
+Historically, the sender of an email was not authenticated.
 Anyone could [relay a message](#submission-versus-relay) to anyone using any [`From` address](#sender) they wanted.
 Impersonating another sender is known as [spoofing](#spoofing).